<img alt="" src="https://secure.gift2pair.com/210343.png" style="display:none;">

 1. When should I use QRILL Aqua for marine fish?
 And what are the main benefits?

-Aker BioMarine: Early life stages of marine fish are more vulnerable with high mortality issues, which is why they need good quality marine ingredients to increase their survival, robustness, and disease resistance.
-Krill meal contains a high amount of phospholipids, polyunsaturated fatty acids (PUFAs) such as EPA and DHA, sterols (mainly cholesterol) and astaxanthin esters that contribute to the health and well-being of the fish.
+Aker BioMarine: Krill meal is combination of essential nutrients.
+It contains proteins with essentials amino acids, a high amount of phospholipids, polyunsaturated fatty acids (PUFAs) such as EPA and DHA, sterols (mainly cholesterol) and astaxanthin esters that contribute to the performance, good health and well-being of the fish.

 • For Broodstock feed, we see that egg composition and spawning quality of marine fish (such as gilthead sea bream) is directly affected by adding PUFAs to the diet.

-• For the transfer stage krill meal is shown to help increase the palatability of the feed, leading to greater feed intake and reduced stress.
+• Before and during stress period (ex : transfer, bacterial or environmental challenges) krill meal is shown to help increase the palatability of the feed, leading to greater feed intake and reduced stress.

-• For the Finishing diet, the benefits of krill meal can lead to an increased yield, enhancement of the physical properties of the slaughter fish and a better fillet quality.
+• For the Finishing diet, the benefits of krill meal can lead to an increased yield, enhancement of the physical properties of the slaughter fish and a better fish/fillet quality.

 2. What amount of QRILL Aqua should I incorporate in the marine fish diet?